Spin-polarized transport in copper-oxide atomic junctions revealed by anomalous shot-noise behavior in presence of the Kondo effect

+Here, we show that by combining the results of length dependent studies, magnetotransport studies transport spectroscopy and shot noise analysis allows to determine the spin polarization of ultimately small contacts.
+To this end, we derive the expressions for the conductance and the shot noise in the case of spin-polarized multichannel transport with energy-dependent transmission functions in the framework of the Landauer approach of quantum coherent transport.
+The comparison of the theoretical and experimental findings shows that zero-bias anomalies due to the Kondo effect and fully spin-polarized transport is possible in the same junctions.

-First we confirm the known behavior of clean metallic Cu atomic contacts \cite{Thijssen2008, Strohmeier2023, Ludoph2000, Vardimon2016}.
-To investigate whether oxygen incorporation induces magnetic signatures in the electronic transport properties of atomic-scale Cu junctions, we then study MCBJs that were intentionally oxidized prior to low-temperature measurements.
-Oxidation was achieved via passive exposure to ambient air, combined with a controlled pre-cooling procedure designed to enhance oxygen incorporation into the nano-constriction.
-Specifically, pristine Cu junctions were first ruptured in air into the tunneling regime and subsequently re-closed before cooling down.
-This protocol promotes surface oxidation at the rupture site and increases the likelihood that subsequent low-temperature breaks occur within the oxidized region.
+For the fabrication and adjusting atomic-size contacts we apply the mechanically controllable break junction (MCBJ) method (see Fig.~\ref{fig:Histogram} (a) and the Supporting Information (SI)).
+The junctions are studied at low temperature (4.2 K) and under cryogenic vacuum conditions.
+First we study as-prepared Cu MCBJs to confirm the behavior known from clean metallic Cu atomic contacts \autocite{Thijssen2008, Strohmeier2023, Ludoph2000, Vardimon2016}.
+To investigate whether oxygen incorporation induces magnetic signatures in the electronic transport properties of atomic-scale Cu junctions, we then study MCBJs that were intentionally oxidized prior to low-temperature measurements (see SI).

 Already after a single rupture in air, pronounced changes in the contact formation are observed.
 Upon re-closing, the resistance often does not fully recover its initial metallic value and larger mechanical displacements are required to re-establish contact.
-These observations indicate a modified atomic structure at the junction, consistent with partial oxidation of the Cu constriction.
+These observations indicate a modified atomic structure at the junction, consistent with partial oxidation of the Cu constriction due to surface reactions (see Fig.~\ref{fig:Histogram} (a)).
 In practice, this breaking and closing protocol can be repeated only a limited number of times (mostly two or three cycles), as excessive opening may prevent reliable contact reformation.